 Learn more about how the delivery of development, land supply and infrastructure is monitored and coordinated.

-You may be eligible for a reduced housing and productivity contribution if you previously contributed to state or regional infrastructure.
+You may be eligible for a reduced housing and productivity contribution if you previously contributed to state or regional infrastructure within a former SIC area.

-The Planning Secretary can issue a housing and productivity contribution amendment certificate if:
+The Planning Secretary may issue a housing and productivity contribution exemption or discount certificate if:

 How to apply